Aggregation with constant kernel under stochastic resetting: Solution of the master equation

 Going back to Eq. \ref{evolC} and introducing the new function

 we obtain a non-linear differential equation in time:

 The last term does not depend on the variable $t$ and can therefore be treated as a constant.
-Let us denote by $X(z)$ a root (we will specify which one later) of the quadratic equation
+Let us denote by $X(z)$ a root (we will specify which one later) of the quadratic equation on the r.h.s.:

-We can bring Eq. (\ref{evolD}) to a Bernoulli form by changing unknown from $\Dener$ to $F$ as follows:
+We can convert Eq. (\ref{evolD}) into a Bernoulli equation by changing unknown from $\Dener$ to $F$ as follows:

 Changing function again through the definition

 and dividing Eq. (\ref{evolF}) by $F^2$ yields

 Solving this first-order ODE in $t$ involves a $z$-dependent integration constant, denoted by $Y(z)$, such that